APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

     ![](images/19.png)

 **NOTE**: You have just created your template.
-However, we won't be using this as the instructor has already created one earlier name **CafeSupremo** and assigned it to a number of Build VMs.
+However, we won't be using this as the instructor has already created one earlier named **CafeSupremo** and assigned it to a number of Build VMs.
 You may explore the CafeSupremo Build VM Template and the configured software packages should be the same as the template you just created.

 #### **STEP 4.3**: Configure a Compute Account for Build VMs